devinkr/js-array-methods/readme.md

 console.log('hello!');
 // 'hello!'
 // => undefined
-//// console.log() returns `undefined`, which appears below the console-logged message
+//// console.log() returns `undefined`, which appears below the console-logged message because the console.log() method is not given a RETURN VALUE
 ```

 ### Functions as Values